 Your tribe is beginning to run; the gap between you and your tribe is life or death.
 In practical terms, it means community, financial security, food, and being highly employable.

-In severing ties with technology, we lose the ability to relate to the rest of the people who use it — out of touch with current society.
+In severing ties with technology, we lose the ability to relate to the rest of the people who use it—out of touch with current society.
 If that is the intent, to become a naturalist and re-wild, embracing self-reliance, your choices are in line with your ideology.
-The ones doing it with no rhyme or reason other than to be obstinate are the ones whom this article concerns.
+The ones doing it for no rhyme or reason other than to be obstinate are the ones this article addresses.
 Naturalists will have different expectations, which will be very minimal.
-Others who are incidentally defiant will have the same expectations as the rest of their peers in society without any of the tools to meet their expectations.
+Others who are incidentally defiant will have the same expectations as the rest of their peers without any of the tools to meet their expectations.